scalawithcats/scala-with-cats/src/pages/foldable-traverse/traverse.md

   listTraverse(list)(identity)
 ```

-We can use this new `listTraverse` to re-implement our uptime example:
+We can use `listTraverse` to re-implement our uptime example:

 ```tut:book
 Await.result(